 I hope I’ll be able to photograph people again, in a post-Covid time.
 I hope that I’ll be able to photograph and see my friends again, in person.
 But until that’s possible, here are a few #tbt portraits of men:

-And since soon will be celebrating yet another wedding anniversary of my friends, here’s to happier moments, like the one captured in this group shot.
+And since will soon be celebrating yet another wedding anniversary of my friends, here’s to happier moments, like the one captured in this group shot.

 For portraits and interviews, please check out some of the links posted on my Portfolio page.